b-d1/rln-interrep-cloudflare/README.md

 ### Description

-This repo contains a PoC application for a CloudFlare-like rate limiting service implemented using the RLN construct and the InterRep linking service.
+This repository contains a PoC application for a CloudFlare-like rate limiting service implemented using the RLN construct and the InterRep linking service.
 The idea is that users already registered to InterRep (their identity commitment being added to some of the semaphore groups) can access applications protected by the Rate limiting service.
 If the users are caught spamming, then they will be "banned" from all of the applications protected by the service, by the properties of the RLN protocol.
 The users will not be be removed from the semaphore groups at the InterRep service, but only at the RLN service.

 This is a simple PoC, and much more advanced rate limiting logic can be applied (i.e request limiting and proof generation based on more advanced heuristics), but the purpose of the PoC is how RLN can be applied and used for this kind of applications.